Landry Fields: Toronto Raptors (2012–2015)

 On July 11, 2012, Fields received a three-year, $20 million offer sheet from the Toronto Raptors.
 The Knicks declined to match the offer, and Fields signed with the Raptors on July 15, 2012.

 After his impressive stint with the Knicks, the Raptors expected big things from Landry as he continued to develop.
 However, Fields struggled with Toronto, partially due to injuries as he played just 81 games over his first two seasons with the franchise.
 He had several surgeries repairing the ulnar nerve in his right arm, and with constant rehabilitation, he was forced to learn a new shooting form.

 Injury and retirement

 Fields became an unrestricted free agent in July 2015.
 In September 2015, he underwent surgery for a hip labral tear and was subsequently ruled out for five months.
 He ultimately sat out the entire 2015–16 season.

 On September 16, 2016, Fields was named a college scout for the San Antonio Spurs, effectively ending his playing career.
-After working three seasons as a college scout, Fields was promoted to general manager of the Spurs’ G-League affiliate the Austin Spurs.